bkidist435/Cloud-Server-ICT171/README.md

 sudo mysql_secure_installation
 ```

-I followed the prompts to set a root password and secure the database setup.
+I followed the steps to set a root password and secure the database setup.

 5. Install PHP

-PHP is the language WordPress is built with.
+PHP is what WordPress is built with.

 ```bash
 sudo apt install php libapache2-mod-php php-mysql